 Confining a dog to a crate will compel them to self-entertain.
 Furthermore, it also confines your dog to an area in which there are none of your personal belongings lying around.
 This makes it impossible for your dog to reach and grab anything that is not inside the crate.

 You can teach your dog how to avoid chewing onto something it shouldn’t be chewing.
 This can be done in several different ways.
 One example is awarding the dog with snacks when he/she listens to a “drop it!” command if they are chewing on an object that is “outlawed”.

 One of the most effective ways to avoid the destruction of your home and belongings is to supervise your pup.
-Tone of voice is one of the most important and effectual distinguishing factors that a pup can understand.
-In time the pup should associate a deeper tone as an error on the pups part.
+The tone of voice is one of the most important and effectual distinguishing factors that a pup can understand.
+In time the pup should associate a deeper tone as an error on the pup’s part.

 - Address your pup’s needs

 Observe why your dog is chewing on anything that he/she can get their jaws on.
 An underlying medical issue could be the reason.

 Always assign your pup with chew toys.
 This will help them entertain themselves, it will give them something of their own since they are territorial animals, and furthermore it will give them a chance to utilize their jaws and teeth, reducing the chances of dental illnesses in the future